The Principles of Planning and Implementing Microservices

 After reviewing the incentives to build a microservices solution, next is to discuss the considerations during the design and planning stages, which lay the foundations for the implementation.

-Let’s review the considerations in this planning stage:
+Let’s review the considerations in the planning stage:

 Service Templates — Standardization